 3. Select your name, just as you would in your word processor.

 4. Change the font from the Default Font (Variable width) to Helvetica, Ariel (use the Format / Font menu).
 Then change it again using the Font Format dropdown box below the Paragraph Format box at the top left of your Document window.
 What are some of your other font choices?

 5. Make your name larger.
 (Use Format / Size or in the text Properties format area.)

 6. Change the text color to a color of your choice using the Format / Text Color menu or the pop-up color window.
-The color can be selected using a few different color tools, but colors are coded in your page as a 6 figure hexadecimal number (that's like having 16 fingers to count with).
+The color can be selected using a few different color selection tools, but colors are coded in your page as a 6 figure hexadecimal number (that's like having 16 fingers to count with).
 Red is FF0000 (FF in hexadecimal is 255 base ten, so this means 255 red, 0 green, 0 blue).
-You don't really need those color codes, but sometimes they can be useful for making sure you have exactly the same color in two places.
+You don't really need to know those color codes, but sometimes they can be useful for making sure you have exactly the same color in two places.

 7. Make your name Bold (B) and Italic (I).
 You may use Format / Text Style or the buttons.

 8. Center your name using the alignment icons in the Properties, just like in a word processor.